-Phase 2: Strategies
+Phase 2: Strategies (Vision, Objectives and strategies)

 During this phase, the municipality works on finding solutions to the problems assessed in the Analysis phase.
 In terms of its mandate the municipality may employ various methodologies such as a SWOT analysis to determine its strengths and weaknesses to leverage these factors to ensure the achievement of the developed strategic objectives.